YumekaMengjiaLYU/RBC/PennLINC/CCNP_BIDS_Fix/Full_Data_Narrative.md

   * Sydney Covitz
 * From where was the data downloaded?
   * Data was emailed to PennLINC from Haoming Dong.
+* Is the data checked into Datalad, and if so, is it absent of PHI?
+  * Yes, and yes
 * Where is it currently being stored?
-  * CCNP is a Datalad Dataset on CUBIC and has a sibling (backup copy) on PMACS
+  * CCNP is a Datalad Dataset on CUBIC
-* What form is the data in upon intial download (DICOMS, NIFTIS, something else?)
-  * NIFTIS and Sidecars
-* Are you using Datalad?
-  * Yes
+    * CUBIC PATH: /cbica/projects/RBC/RBC_RAWDATA/bidsdatasets/CCNP
 * Is the data backed up in a second location?
 If so, please provide the path to the backup location:
   * Yes.
-The data is backed up on PMACS.
+CCNP has a sibling (backup copy) on PMACS
+    * RIA Store Path: ssh://sciget.pmacs.upenn.edu/project/RBC/RIA/BIDS/970/4eab1-3320-41f0-9fce-3c6961b4ac96
+* What form is the data in upon intial download (DICOMS, NIFTIS, something else?)
+  * NIFTIS and Sidecars

 ### Curation Process